 - Bear And Kitten had a very avid fanbase that actively posted in their shoutbox.
 Oddly enough, even though the webcomic hasn't update in almost a year now, the fans still post in the shoutbox because they actually became a close knit group of friends.
 Seemingly forgetting that they even came to the website for the comic.

 - Currently the site is down, but the shoutbox is still accessible via internet archive.

 - Conversely, Bizarre Uprising's shoutbox has consisted primarily of complaints of They Changed It, Now It Sucks vis-a-vis the Time Skip.

 - The Monster And The Girl has a shoutbox arranged that a message on one comic page is seen on all the comic pages.

-- Friendship is Dragons has one, that has become something of a friendly community for discussing RP Gs rather than the comic itself.
+- Friendship is Dragons has one, that has become something of a friendly community for discussing Role Playing Games rather than the comic itself.
 The author cites it as his inspiration for continuing the strip.